British Indian ex-minister Alok Sharma knighted in King’s New Year Honours List | Education

 Recipients in the New Year Honours List are awarded for their outstanding contributions across all parts of the UK in areas including sustained public service, youth engagement and community work.

-Guitarist of the band Queen, Sir Brian May, has been appointed a Knight Bachelor and the England World Cup winning women’s football team caption Leah Williamson has been conferred an OBE.
+Guitarist of the band Queen, Sir Brian May, has been appointed a Knight Bachelor and England World Cup-winning women’s football team caption Leah Williamson has been conferred an OBE.

+The musician, astrophysicist and animal welfare advocate is knighted for services to music and charity, after more than 50 years in one of Britain's most popular rock bands.

 Of the 1,107 people on the main Cabinet Office honours list for 2023, 60 per cent of the recipients are people who are recognised primarily for having undertaken outstanding work in their communities, either in a voluntary or charitable capacity, and women make up 50 per cent of the total.